drien/jquery-flipster/README.md

 ---------------
 - 1.0.0 - May 2015
     - Massive rewrite for performance optimization and simplification
+    - Better scrollwheel, keyboard and touch events
+    - [BEM syntax](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/) for all Flipster classes
-    - Added `autoplay` option to automatically rotate through items
+    - Added `autoplay` option to automatically advance through items; `pauseOnHover` option will prevent items from switching automatically while hovered
+    - Added `fadeIn` option for controlling duration of fade-in animation after Flipster has been setup
+    -
+    - Option names have changed; be sure to check the documentation to update your code
     - ...

 - 0.3.4 - July 23 2014